Comparison guide4 min readBy Noah Willmott

 Engram is a deeper break from QWERTY than layouts that mostly preserve the standard number row and punctuation expectations.
 The upside is a more deliberate full-board redesign.
 The cost is that the switch touches more of your daily typing life.

 The point of Engram is not magic speed.
-The point is choosing a different training system and then practicing it consistently enough to make the switch worthwhile.
+The point is choosing a different training system and committing to it long enough for the switch to pay off.
+That means accepting weeks of slower typing before your new layout starts to feel natural.

 Stay with QWERTY if continuity on symbols and numbers matters most.
 Move to Engram only if the broader redesign is exactly what you want to evaluate and you are prepared to train the whole board deliberately.